htlin222/garden/content/Washington Manual Thyroid Disorders.md

 ---
 title: Washington Manual Thyroid Disorders
 ---
-# Washington Manual Thyroid Disorders
+shington Manual Thyroid Disorders sm4,5
-## Hyperthyroidism4,5
 GENERAL PRINCIPLES

 Graves’ disease causes most cases of hyperthyroidism, especially in young patients.
 This autoimmune disorder may also cause proptosis (exophthalmos) and pretibial myxedema, neither of which is found in other causes of hyperthyroidism.